 British Empire, a comprehensive system of servitudes that over some three centuries was brought under the sovereignty of the crown of Great Britain.
-The policy of recognising significant degrees of self-government by dependencies led to the development of the notion of a ‘British Commonwealth’ by the 20th century.
+The policy of recognizing significant degrees of self-government by dependencies led to the development of the notion of a ‘British Commonwealth’ by the 20th century.

 Several British colonies that became independent joined the Commonwealth of Nations.
 Countries like Canada and Australia once had Queen Elizabeth as their official monarch.
-Some important facts about the British Empire are given below.
+Some interesting facts about the British Empire are given below.